-Judge Colbath does participate in e-service.
-With prior permissio from the Court we may accept motions and notice of hearings via email in PDF format and Orders in Word format.
+Judge Shepherd participates in e-service.
+The Court will accept motions and notices of hearings via email in PDF format.
+Please email Orders in Word format.
 The Court will not accept any filing via email that is more than 10 pages long.
-If your motion is more than 10 pages you must mail it in.

 Please note that on all notices of hearing, the Americans with Disabilities Act instruction page must be either attached or included at the end of the notice.
 (See Divisional Forms & Orders on our webpage).

 Requests or Motions for an Emergency Hearing are decided by the Judge.
 The Movant files a Motion for an Emergency Hearing with the Clerk of the Court.
-The Clerk will deliver the motion to the Judge’s office and the Judge will then review the Motion and determine if it is a "true" emergency and if a hearing is warranted, as defined in Administrative Order 2.004, as follows:
+The Clerk will deliver the motion to the Judge’s office and the Judge will then review the Motion and determine if it is an emergency and if a hearing is warranted, as defined in Administrative Order 2.004:

 "The term "emergency" encompasses the foregoing ex parte applications and other matters of extreme urgency, i.e., matters of life and death or instances of irreparable harm."

 Motions to Suppress must be filed and heard no later than 10 days prior to the trial date.

 Motions in Limine ~ not requiring evidence ~ will be heard prior to jury selection.

 Any motions in limine which may result in audio or video redactions must be scheduled and heard with sufficient time to allow for redaction.